duffylaura/java-jave/README.md

-# java-prep-questions
+# Java Java Jave
-This content is provided for free by SNVA prior to technical interview.
+SNVA Java Work.
 I have cloned my own copy in order to study and practice.